waronja/pos-project/README.md

 # Restaurant Pos Web App

+### Description :

-# Restaurant owners want a tool that won't require them by additional hardware !
+Restaurant owners want a tool that won't require them by additional hardware !

 ## Technologies Used